h2v23/wp-image-cropping/README.md

 ## Getting Started

-Make sure web server link Apache or Nginx point all requests to your index.php that allow plugins can analysis the image or not.
+Make sure web server like Apache or Nginx point all requests to your **index.php** that allow plugins can analy the image.

-Don't worry about server can overloading and crash cause per request to web service can cache for the next request if the specified file not found in server file storage.
+Don't worry about server can overloading and crash cause per request to web service can cache for the next request if the specified file not found in your server.

 ## How It Work